oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/06-awr-compare/awr-compare.md

 3. Don't exit the terminal.
 Keep SQL*Plus open.

-4. Start HammerDB.
-On the terminal, run:
+4. Open a new terminal.
+Start HammerDB in the new terminal.

     ```
     . cdb23